openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Subject Principal.
 As a whole, the Complex Subject MUST refer to exactly one Subject Principal.

-## Subject Identifiers in SSE Events {#subject-ids-in-sse}
+## Subject Identifiers in SSF Events {#subject-ids-in-ssf}

-A Subject Identifier in a SSE event MUST have an identifier format that is any one of:
+A Subject Identifier in a SSF event MUST have an identifier format that is any one of:

 * Defined in the IANA Registry defined in Subject Identifiers for Security